oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 1. Complete a full, implementation-ready spec that includes mocks, corner cases and tests.
 Implement all the necessary datastore and backend logic.

 1. Implement and launch the playtesting frontend.
-At least one exploration should have been playtested by a student using the new system.
+At least three explorations should have been playtested by a student using the new system.

 1. Implement functionality for showing the playtest data to the exploration authors, so that they can use it to improve the exploration.